Dannavv/Adaptive-Learning-System-IRT-/README.md

 This project is an adaptive testing platform for Math proficiency, powered by Item Response Theory (IRT) and Computerized Adaptive Testing (CAT).
 It dynamically selects questions based on the user's ability, providing a personalized and efficient assessment experience.

+> **Live Demo:**
+> You can try the Adaptive Test System online at [https://adaptive-learning-system-irt.onrender.com](https://adaptive-learning-system-irt.onrender.com).

 ## Features

 - **Adaptive Testing:** Questions adapt in real time to the user's skill level.